ECLARE: Efficient cross-planar learning for anisotropic resolution enhancement: Abstract

 \section{Abstract}

-In clinical imaging, magnetic resonance~(MR) image volumes are often acquired as stacks of 2D slices with decreased scan times, improved signal-to-noise ratio, and image contrasts unique to 2D MR pulse sequences.
+\\ \textbf{Purpose:}\quad In clinical imaging, magnetic resonance~(MR) image volumes are often acquired as stacks of 2D slices with decreased scan times, improved signal-to-noise ratio, and image contrasts unique to 2D MR pulse sequences.
 While this is sufficient for clinical evaluation, automated algorithms designed for 3D analysis perform poorly on multi-slice 2D MR volumes, especially those with thick slices and gaps between slices.
 Super-resolution (SR) methods aim to address this problem, but previous methods do not address all of the following: slice profile shape estimation, slice gap, domain shift, and non-integer or arbitrary upsampling factors.
-In this paper, we propose ECLARE (Efficient Cross-planar Learning for Anisotropic Resolution Enhancement), a self-SR method that addresses each of these factors.
-ECLARE uses a slice profile estimated from the multi-slice 2D MR volume, trains a network to learn the mapping from low-resolution to high-resolution in-plane patches from the same volume, and performs SR with anti-aliasing.
-We compared ECLARE to cubic B-spline interpolation, SMORE, and other contemporary SR methods.
-We used realistic and representative simulations so that quantitative performance against ground truth can be computed, and ECLARE outperformed all other methods in both signal recovery and downstream tasks.
-Importantly, as ECLARE does not use external training data it cannot suffer from domain shift between training and testing.
-Our code is open-source and available at \href{https://www.github.com/sremedios/eclare}{https://www.github.com/sremedios/eclare}.